 - Go to Widget Properties on the left panel and click Widget Time Range.
 It displays two options, Global Time Range and Widget Specific Time Range.

-Select Widget Specific Time Range and choose from the list below to set a time range distinct from Global Time Range.
+Select Widget Specific Time Range and set a time range distinct from Global Time Range.

 Select the Show Time Range toggle to display the time range on the top of the selected widget: